TrangPham93/libft/README.md

 #  Libft

 Libft is the very first project which recreates standard C library functions and implement additional utility functions from scratch.
+It is provided as a static library (libft.a) that you can link to your C projects.

 ## Features